 14K Gold Scrap Price Per Gram Today

-The 14K gold scrap price per gram sits at approximately $81 at today’s spot — that’s the melt value, the starting point for every scrap transaction.
-What you actually receive is 70–92% of that, depending entirely on which buyer you choose.
+The 14K gold scrap price per gram sits at approximately $81 at today’s spot, the melt value, the starting point for every scrap transaction.
+What you actually receive is 40% to 93% of that, depending entirely on which buyer you choose, with specialized bulk refiners occasionally paying more for very large quantities.

-The single biggest variable in what you walk away with is not the gold price.
+The single biggest variable in what you walk away with isn’t the gold price.
 It’s the buyer.

-On 15 grams of 14K scrap, the difference between a pawn shop and a mail-in refiner is $265–$509.
+On 15 grams of 14K scrap, the difference between a pawn shop and a mail-in refiner runs roughly $243 to $644, depending on exactly where each offer falls in its range.
 The gold is identical.
 The payout is not.

 How 14K Scrap Price Is Calculated